RF-KeyTA/KeyTA/src/keyta/tests/testcases/features.md

 - When adding a step only a Window can be selected.
 All other fields are grayed out

-- Also a "+" has been added to allow the creation of a Window form the Testcases section
+- Also a "+" has been added next to a New Step to allow the creation of a Window from the Testcases section

 - After creating a Step a Sequence or Resource keyword and a Reference Value can be selected